joshuadavidthomas/joshuadavidthomas/README.md

 ---

-Missing tools on Linux that I wanted for myself — a good excuse to stretch into desktop development, stay productive with web technologies (Tauri WebViews and Svelte), and write more Rust (any excuse is a good excuse 😄):
+Speaking of making LLMs useful, the age of personal [vibe-engineered](https://simonwillison.net/2025/Oct/7/vibe-engineering/) software is upon us.
+Here are a few personal tools that I've wanted for myself -- applications that are locked behind a single company's walled garden or are lacking in some way on Linux.
+Plus it's a good excuse to stretch into desktop development, stay productive with web technologies (Tauri WebViews and Svelte), and write more Rust (any excuse is a good excuse 😄):

 - **[dashtext](https://github.com/joshuadavidthomas/dashtext)** — Quick-capture notes app for Linux.
 - **[dictate](https://github.com/joshuadavidthomas/dictate)** — Local voice-to-text transcription.